 Water purifier pitchers

 Pitcher water purifiers are very convenient to use.
-No need of installation yet you can achieve purified drinking water in seconds.
-This small water purification system is pretty similar to usual water pitchers with the exception of filling tank and holding container.
-The water is pour into the top portion which travels down gradually through filter.
-Activated carbon filter is used most frequently in this water filtration system.
+No need for installation yet you can achieve purified drinking water in seconds.
+This small water purification system is pretty similar to usual water pitchers with the exception of filling tanks and holding containers.
+The water is poured into the top portion which travels down gradually through the filter.
+The activated carbon filter is used most frequently in this water filtration system.